Exciting mutual inclination in planetary systems with a distant stellar companion: the case of Kepler-108: Conditions and outcomes of ivection resonance capture

 In the absence of dissipative mechanisms, the maximum mutual inclination that initially coplanar planets can reach is $\sim I_0$, which is usually a few degrees or less, given its dependence on $\mu$ [see \eqref{eq:I0_1st}, \eqref{eq:I0_2nd} and \eqref{eq:I0_ecc}].
 Moreover, the width of the resonance (i.e. the region in parameter space where the inclination of an initially coplanar system can be nontrivially excited) is small, making the probability of a system forming near an ivection resonance low.

 However, planets often undergo migration after their formation, which leads to a smooth variation of $\dot\Omega$ that increases the likelihood for a system to encounter an ivection resonance during its migration.
-As we will show below, if the migration is in the desired direction and is sufficiently slow, the inclination of the system can be excited to large values that are $\gg I_0$.
+As we will show below, if the migration is in the desired direction and is sufficiently slow, the inclination of the system can be excited to $\gg I_0$ via resonance capture.